Joshua Stow: Biography

 Back in Middletown (near Middlefield), Stow entered public office, serving in the Connecticut House of Representatives during the 1805 spring and fall sessions.
 In 1815, he was appointed postmaster, serving through April 1818, and returning to office from November 1821 through February 1841.
 He also served as tax collector, and, from 1823 through 1826, was judge of the Middlesex County Court.

 He favored Thomas Jefferson in the presidential race of 1800, and thus became an enemy of the local Federalists, who wanted the social order to remain as it was: dominated by the Congregational Church.
 For over a century, one had to be a member of that church in order to hold public office in Connecticut.

 Stow's convictions that the church should not be the center of the government led him to take an active role in Connecticut's constitutional convention in 1818.
 He wrote Article Seven of the state constitution, making it a matter of personal choice as to which church a person could join.
 When he was branded an "infidel" by a newspaper editor, Stow filed a libel suit against the paper.
 At the trial, even his brothers and sisters labeled his behavior "ungodly".
 He did win his suit, but continued to be criticized for such things as bringing ministers of other denominations to preach at Middlefield's Congregational Church.
 Stow was an active and dedicated member of the Universalist Church of Middletown, Connecticut.

-Stow died October 10, 1842, aged 80, and was buried in the "Old Cemetery" in Middlefield.
+Stow died October 10, 1842, aged 80, and was buried in the then new "Center Cemetery" (now Middlefield Cemetery) in Middlefield.
 An obelisk memorial was erected there with the epitaph: